-The following unaudited pro forma statement of assets and trust corpus and unaudited pro forma statements of distributable income for the Trust have been prepared to illustrate the conveyance of the Net Profits Interest in the Underlying Properties by Enduro Sponsor to the Trust.
+The following unaudited pro forma statement of assets and trust corpus and unaudited pro forma statement of distributable income for the Trust have been prepared to illustrate the conveyance of the Net Profits Interest in the Underlying Properties by Enduro Sponsor to the Trust.
 The unaudited pro forma statement of assets and trust corpus presents the beginning statement of assets and trust corpus of the Trust as of May 12, 2011, as adjusted to give effect to the Net Profits Interest conveyance as if it had occurred on May 12, 2011.
-The unaudited pro forma statements of distributable income for the three months ended March 31, 2011 and for the year ended December 31, 2010 give effect to the Net Profits Interest conveyance as if it occurred on January 1, 2010, reflecting only pro forma adjustments expected to have a continuing impact on the combined results.
+The unaudited pro forma statement of distributable income for the year ended December 31, 2010 gives effect to the Net Profits Interest conveyance as if it occurred on January 1, 2010, reflecting only pro forma adjustments expected to have a continuing impact on the combined results.